“Impeccable technique…the youth was contrary to the quality of sounds, the

 During the year 2023, Mr Vargas presents the first concert season of his newest musical endeavor: The Roxbury Concert Series.
 As artistic director of the series his vision is to bring together a roster of artists of international recognition for a series of concerts that seeks to enrich the artistic life of the Roxbury community in Boston, Massachusetts.

-A native of the Dominican Republic, Vargas began his studies at a young age with renowned Cuban pianist and pedagogue Karelia Escalante.
-He was an active participant in and winner of national and international competitions, including the Manuel Rueda award in 2005 in the Dominican Republic's Festival of Latin American Music and a top prize winner of the Steinway Society of Massachusetts competition, Churchill Scholarship competition and the Bradshaw & Buono International Piano Competition.
+A native of the Dominican Republic, Vargas began his musical studies at a young age under the guidance of renowned Cuban pianist Karelia Escalante.
+His early talent was recognized through numerous national and international awards, including the Manuel Rueda Award at the 2005 Dominican Republic Festival of Latin American Music, as well as top prizes in the Steinway Society of Massachusetts competition, the Churchill Scholarship competition, and the Bradshaw & Buono International Piano Competition.
+In 2005, he was awarded the Zitrin Scholarship, which enabled him to complete both his Bachelor and Master of Music degrees at the Boston Conservatory under the mentorship of Jonathan Bass.